robynbwong/up206a-Robyn/Midterm/readme.md

-Midterm_2 was not loading in Github (error message "Sorry, something went wrong.
-Reload?"), but then it started working.
-If it does not work please put URL into  https://nbviewer.jupyter.org/ Thanks!
+Midterm_2 and Miterm_3 don't seem to render in Github (error message "Sorry, something went wrong.
+Reload?").
+I tried pasting the URL into  https://nbviewer.jupyter.org/ and it worked, so please do that.
+Thanks!